 How secure is my code on Replit?Replit offers basic security features like Secrets Management to store sensitive information like API keys.
 For paid plans, you can create private repositories to keep your code confidential.
 However, since Replit is a cloud platform, your code is stored on their servers.
 If you're working on highly sensitive projects, you should review their privacy policy and consider whether a cloud IDE meets your security requirements.
 For additional protection, many users integrate with GitHub and manage access permissions carefully.

 Does Replit work well for beginners?Yes!
 Replit is great for beginners.
 You don't need to install anything—just create an account and start coding right away in over 50 programming languages.
 The simple interface helps you focus on learning rather than setting up complicated development environments.
-Replit AI can assist with explaining code concepts and fixing errors.
+Replit Agent can build apps from your ideas even if you don't know how to code yet, and the AI assistant can explain code concepts and fix errors.
 The community features let you explore other people's projects to learn from them.
 Many coding teachers and bootcamps use Replit specifically because it removes technical barriers for newcomers.

 Our newsletter comes with exclusive discounts, trials and practical insights from within the industry